cbeckner/LazyList/README.md

 # LazyList
-Lazy implementation of List<T> that will automatically instantiate  missing elements.
+Lazy implementation of List&lt;T&gt; that will automatically instantiate  missing elements.

 ##How to use